 Those who read articles about trending topics in their industry… and those who are interviewed for them.

-And those who listen to industry podcasts … and those who are featured on them.
+Those who listen to industry podcasts and those who are featured on them.

 The first category is your typical professional.
 They may be doing good work and climbing up the corporate ladder, but they’re not being tapped for career-accelerating opportunities like public speaking, media features, and podcast interviews.